21 Parks and Gardens to Visit in Paris, France

 Some of these recommendations are obvious, but some of them are more hidden or easily overlooked—even if they’re near popular tourist destinations!

-1. Parks and Gardens to Visit in Paris, France
+1. The Most Popular Parks to Visit in Paris, France

 1. Tuileries